-As the face of SIPP has changed over the years, the concept and purpose has remained the same.
-SIPP serves to collect source and amount data related to various types of income, labor force participation, social program participation and eligibility, and general demographic characteristics to measure the effectiveness of existing federal, state, and local programs.
-SIPP also serves to estimate future costs and coverage for government programs and to provide improved statistics on the distribution of income and measures of economic well-being in the country.
+Even as the face of SIPP has changed over the years, its purpose has remained the same: SIPP provides high-quality data related to income, labor force participation, social program participation and eligibility, and general demographic characteristics to measure the effectiveness of existing federal, state, and local programs.
+SIPP also serves to estimate future costs and coverage for government programs and provide statistics on the distribution of income and measures of economic well-being in the country.

 The main objective of the SIPP has been, and continues to be, to provide accurate and comprehensive information about the income and program participation of individuals and households in the United States.
-The survey’s mission is to provide a nationally representative sample for evaluating: 1) annual and sub-annual income dynamics; 2) movements into and out of government transfer programs; 3) family and social context of individuals and households; and 4) interactions among these items.
-A major use of the SIPP has been to evaluate the use of and eligibility for government programs and to analyze the impacts of modifications to those programs.
-The re-engineering of SIPP pursues these objectives in the context of several goals; including cost reduction, improved accuracy, increased relevance and timeliness, reduced burden on Survey Participants, and increased accessibility.
-The 2014 SIPP Panel will collect detailed information on cash and non-cash income (including participation in government transfer programs) once per year, from 1983-2013 interviews were conducted at 4 month intervals.
+The survey’s mission is to provide a nationally representative sample for evaluating: 1) annual and sub-annual income dynamics; 2) movements into and out of government transfer programs; 3) family and social context of individuals and households; and 4) interactions among these areas.

 Until the advent of SIPP, the major source of data on income and program participation was the Current Population Survey’s (CPS) March Income Supplement.
-The CPS continues to be the source of all official income and poverty statistics published by the Census Bureau.
-However, the CPS is designed primarily to obtain information on employment.
+The CPS continues to be the source of all official income and poverty statistics published by the Census Bureau; however, the CPS is designed primarily to obtain information on employment.
 Because income measurement was never the primary purpose of the CPS, it has certain gaps in that area.
 The CPS does not capture the impact of changes in household composition during the year, nor does the survey explicitly measure periods of program participation.
-Additionally, the CPS does not collect data on assets and liabilities, which are needed to more completely measure a household’s economic status and eligibility for program benefits.
-To add those items to the CPS questionnaire would dilute the main purpose of that survey and unduly increase Survey Participant burden.
+Additionally, the CPS does not collect data on assets and liabilities, which are needed to completely measure a household’s economic status and eligibility for program benefits.
+To add those items to the CPS questionnaire would dilute the focus of the survey and unduly increase survey participant burden.
 Finally, the CPS is designed to be a cross-sectional survey.
 During the 1970s, the increasing size of government programs and their interactions with the labor market led to a need for longitudinal data.

 In 1990, the Census Bureau asked the Committee on National Statistics (CNSTAT) at the National Research Council to undertake a comprehensive review of SIPP.
 The resulting report, The Future of the Survey of Income and Program Participation (Citro and Kalton, 1993), summarized the first 9 years of SIPP and provided recommendations for the future of the survey.
-Some of those recommendations were implemented with the 1996 SIPP Panel in what is known as the 1996 redesign.
+Some of those recommendations were implemented in what is known as the 1996 redesign.

 One of the goals of the 1996 redesign was to improve the quality of longitudinal estimates in order to provide better information for policy makers.
-Specific changes include the following:
+Specific changes to the survey included:

-The first interviews of the redesigned SIPP began in April 1996 with the 1996 Panel.
+Delayed by the 1995 and 1995-1996 federal government shutdowns and related furloughs, instead of in February 1996, the first interviews of the redesigned SIPP began in April 1996.
 Later in 1996, Congress passed the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
 That law significantly altered the nature of public transfer programs, shifting more responsibility to state governments, establishing new eligibility rules for a number of programs, and setting limits on who could receive benefits.
 The existing welfare program, Aid to Families with Dependent Children (AFDC), was replaced with a new program, Temporary Assistance for Needy Families (TANF).
 Those changes came after interviewing for the 1996 Panel had already begun with a questionnaire designed for the array of transfer programs that existed before PRWORA was enacted.
 To accommodate program changes brought about by PRWORA, the Census Bureau began adapting transfer-program questions to reflect the current situation.